 Hardware for Planning Analytics Local

-- A single server (2 if using Cognos Analytics as well)
+- Two servers, one for PA, one for PAW (three servers if using Cognos Analytics as well)

 - Quad core (being careful not to overstep your PVU count)